EBI-predocs/R_optimization_tutorial/README.md

 ```

 Enter your name (or any name that you recognize) so you can see how your runtime
 compares to other approaches later.
+You will realize that the script throws an

-You will realize that it throws an error.
+error.
 Try to spot and correct it.
-You can get
+You can get get a quick overview of the context
-get a quick overview of the context with `traceback()`.
+with `traceback()`.

 **Using the debugger**